- Must the entity make an election to pay Pass Through Entity Tax each year?

 - What owners qualify to receive the Pass Through Entity Tax Credit?

-A qualifying owner must be either the direct or indirect owners of a qualifying entity, or the beneficiary of an estate or trust.
-An owner shall not include banks and trust companies, national banking associations, savings banks, building and loan associations, savings and loan associations, and international banking facilities.
+A qualifying owner must be either the direct or indirect owner of a qualifying entity or the beneficiary of an estate or trust.
+An owner shall not include banks and trust companies, national banking associations, savings banks, building and loan associations, savings and loan associations, and international banking facilities, unless classified as an S corporation or partnership.

-Note: In the case of a beneficiary of an estate or trust or the owner of a qualifying entity if the entity does not make a PTET election, the credit is limited to the credit passed through from an entity that makes an election.
-In other words, if a trust owns an interest in a partnership, the beneficiaries can only claim the credit of PTET paid by the partnership and only to the extent the trust passes through the PTET.
+Note: In the case of a beneficiary of an estate or trust or the owner of a qualifying entity (if the entity does not make a PTET election), the credit is limited to the credit passed through from an entity that makes an election.
+In other words, if a trust owns an interest in a partnership, the beneficiaries can only claim the credit of PTET paid by the partnership on the trust’s behalf and only to the extent the trust passes through the PTET.

 - How does paying the Indiana state income tax affect an owner’s federal adjusted gross income?